kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 ### IL\_6 (Interleukin 6)

 ***NEEDS TO BE UPDATED***
+***UNDER REVIEW***

+-   Common Name:  Interleukin 6
+-   Long Name:  Interleukin 6 in Serum or Plasma
+-   Test Type:  IL\_6
+-   Panels:
+-   Equivalent Tests:
+-   Not Equivalent Tests:
+-   Indications:  Elevated IL-6 levels are often associated with the presence of inflammation or infection within the body and can also be linked to various health conditions.
+-   Description:  Interleukin-6 (IL-6) is a cytokine, or cell-signaling protein, that plays a key role in the immune response and various physiological processes.
+It can be measured in both serum and plasma samples.
+-   Related Tests:
+-   Approximate Reference Range (Each site will have slight variations):  The normal range for IL-6 levels in healthy adults is generally considered to be less than 5 pg/mL
+-   Comments:
+-   Test Method Variance:
+-   Other:
+    -   Associated LOINC:  26881-3, 4655-7
+    -   Associated CPT:

 ### IL\_6\_QL (Interleukin 6 presence)

 ***NEEDS TO BE UPDATED***
+***UNDER REVIEW***

+-   Common Name:  Interleukin 6 presence
+-   Long Name:  Interleukin 6 in Serum or Plasma - Presence
+-   Test Type:  IL\_6\_QL
+-   Panels:
+-   Equivalent Tests:
+-   Not Equivalent Tests:
+-   Indications:  The presence of IL-6 is often associated with the presence of inflammation or infection within the body and can also be linked to various health conditions.
+-   Description:  Interleukin-6 (IL-6) is a cytokine, or cell-signaling protein, that plays a key role in the immune response and various physiological processes.
+It can be measured in both serum and plasma samples.
+-   Related Tests:
+-   Approximate Reference Range (Each site will have slight variations): Not applicable for qualitative test
+-   Comments:
+-   Test Method Variance:
+-   Other:
+    -   Associated LOINC: 44322-6
+    -   Associated CPT:

 ### K (Potassium, Serum)